kuzzleio/documentation/src/core/1/guides/essentials/secrets-vault/index.md

 }
 ```

-Once encrypted, the file will be the following:
+Once encrypted, the file looks like the following:

 ```js
 /* config/secrets.enc.json */